phylum-dev/phylum-ci/CONTRIBUTING.md

 4. Ensure [poetry v2.1+](https://python-poetry.org/docs/) is installed
    1. PEP 621 support was added and the `pyproject.toml` file was updated to match in Poetry v2.0.0
    2. Support for alternate build backends was added in Poetry v2.1.0
-5. Configure `poetry` to make use of the [PyPI Package Firewall](https://docs.phylum.io/package_firewall/pypi)
+5. Configure credentials to make use of the [PyPI Package Firewall](https://docs.phylum.io/package_firewall/pypi), which has been enabled for `poetry` on this repo

     ```sh
     cd phylum-ci

-    # Add the Poetry package firewall as the primary source
-    poetry source add --priority primary phylum https://pypi.phylum.io/simple/

-    # Configure credentials to make use of the source
+    # Configure credentials to make use of the `phylum` package firewall source
     poetry config http-basic.phylum "<PHYLUM_ORG>%2F<PHYLUM_GROUP>" "<PHYLUM_API_KEY>"

     # NOTE: Internal developers (employees of Veracode) should use the `Phylum/Phylum` org/group